paradox-kyuu/BruteGen-V1.0/README.md

 4. Follow instructions!

 # Help
 If you are facing any issue with BRUTEGEN!
-Report it at https://github.com/paradox-kyuu/BruteGen/
+Report it at https://github.com/paradox-kyuu/BruteGen-V1.0/issues!

-# CREATORS
+# CREATOR
-Made by : <href src="https://github.com/paradox-kyuu/BruteGen/">paradox_kyuu</href>
+Made by : <a href target="https://github.com/paradox-kyuu/BruteGen/">paradox_kyuu</a><br>
-Special thanks to : href src="https://github.com/Cyber-Dioxide/ ">Cyber_Dioxide</href>
+Special thanks to : <a href target="https://github.com/Cyber-Dioxide/ ">Cyber_Dioxide</a>